Planning Development Advice and Guidance

 MVDC often gets calls from customers who are being offered the "chance" to buy a piece of land within the Green Belt, with a view to building a new dwelling.
 Please be aware that the development of new dwellings within the Green Belt is contrary to national and local planning policies, and will not be granted planning permission.

 Surrey County Council is the Highways Authority for Mole Valley providing guidance on highway issues.
-The document 'Vehicular and Cycle Parking Guidance' was published by Surrey County Council in January 2012, for use by the district and borough councils in Surrey (see 'Internet Links').
-It is intended to be flexible and is to be used as considered appropriate within local planning policy.
+The document 'Vehicular and Cycle Parking Guidance' was originally published by Surrey County Council in January 2012, and updated in January 2018 to keep pace with emerging technology.
+It is intended to be used flexibly and when considered appropriate within local planning policy by the district and borough councils in Surrey (see 'Internet Links').

 Developments will normally be expected to accord with the Guidance.
 The Planning Authority will consider exceptions based upon the circumstances on site, including highway conditions, availability of on-street parking, and the accessibility of alternative modes of transport.
-Prospective developers are therefore advised to seek pre-application advice about parking requirements on a specific site.
+Prospective developers are therefore advised to seek pre-application advice from Surrey County Council about parking requirements on a specific site (see 'Internet Links').

 Sustainable Drainage (SuDS)

 Since 6th April 2015, Sustainable Drainage Systems for all major development has been delivered through the planning process, and Surrey County Council, in its capacity as Lead Local Flood Authority (LLFA), is now a statutory consultee on surface water management drainage issues.
-An advice note, required evidence to demonstrate compliance, and a Pro-Forma, are available on the Surrey County Council website (see 'Internet Links').
+An advice note, required evidence to demonstrate compliance, a Pro-Forma, and details of Pre-application charges are available on the Surrey County Council website (see 'Internet Links').

 Refuse and Recycling Arrangements